School Science Lessons

 5. Add dilute nitric acid to 2 cc of copper (I) oxide.

-The copper produced in the reaction reacts with any excess dilute nitric acid to form blue-green copper nitrate solution, nitric oxide that turns brown on exposure to air, and water.
+Copper from the reaction reacts with excess dilute nitric acid to form blue-green copper nitrate + nitric oxide that turns brown on exposure to air, and water.

 Cu2O + 2HNO3 --> Cu(NO3)2 +H2O + Cu (s)